Smart Spending

 How do I stop a subscription that keeps charging me after I canceled?

-If charges continue after a confirmed cancellation, your strongest tool is a credit card chargeback.
+Your strongest tool is a credit card chargeback.
 Contact your card issuer, provide proof of cancellation (the confirmation email), and request a dispute.
 The issuer will typically reverse the charge and block future ones.
 You can also request a new card number to completely cut off the merchant’s access to your billing information.
 Report persistent unauthorized charges to the FTC’s fraud reporting system.

 What subscriptions do most people forget they are paying for?